giangarof/giangarof/README.md

 <h1>Hello there! 💻</h1>

-I'm a Software Developer with expertise in frontend, backend, and cloud technologies. <br/>
+I'm a Software Engineer with expertise in frontend, backend, data analysis, and cloud technologies. <br/>
 My stack: MERN, MEVN.

 ## What I'm doing now?